ivanbetancxurt/homemade-linear-regressor/README.md

 \huge L(\vec{w}) = \frac{1}{2n} \sum_{i=1}^{n} (y_i - \tilde{x_i}^T\vec{w})^2
 $$

-where $\vec{w}$ is a $(d+1 \times 1)$ column vector holding the bias term and the learned weights for each of the $d$ features, and $\tilde{x_i}$ is an augmented sample.
+where $\vec{w}$ is a $(d+1 \times 1)$ column vector holding a bias term and the learned weights for each of the $d$ features, and $\tilde{x_i}$ is an augmented sample from the data.
 In order to explain where this augmentation comes from, let's consider what one predicted value would look like if we had already fitted our model.

 $$
 \huge \hat{y} = w_0 + w_1x_1 + w_2x_2 + ...+w_dx_d